Mon-Sat 10-6 | 360.733.5840

 Marcel Helland (He/Him)

 As with many of our staff members, Marcel was a customer prior to becoming an employee in 2019, and he owns an incredible private collection of rare and unusual saxophones.
 He plays and teaches saxophone and clarinet, with a Bachelor’s degree in both and a Master’s degree in saxophone performance, with a preference toward the Rascher-school style of classical saxophone.
 Marcel considers himself a jack-of-all-trades, and when not playing music, he finds the most fulfillment in learning new skills.
-Marcel helps us as both a saxophone expert and as our IT Manager.
+Marcel helps us as both a saxophone expert and as our Director of Operations.

 Alexandra with her cat and her alto saxophone